code-for-tomorrow/.github/.github/ISSUE_TEMPLATE/new_topic.md

 ---
-name: Suggestion
+name: New Topic Request
-about: Suggest a change to the curriculum, such as adding a new topic
+about: Suggest an addition to the curriculum
 title: 'Add a clear and concise title describing your suggestion'
 labels: enhancement
 assignees: ''

 ---

-## Suggestion
+## New Topic Request

 Add a detailed and concise description of your suggestion here.

-If applicable, please provide the following information:

-- Chapter: #
-- Section: #.#
+Make sure to include what chapter and section(s) the topic(s) would go under.

 ## Why it's needed